Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ### Blurring the line between the container and the host system.

 Singularity does not try to isolate your container completely from the host system.
-This allows you to do some interesting things.
+Unlike other container runtimes, Singularity favors _integration_ over _isolation_ This allows you to do some interesting things.

 Using the exec command, we can run commands within the container from the host system.